dead-claudia/css-web-components-idea/css.md

   - Animation of this is discrete by default.
   - Invalid in pseudo-elements other than instances.
   - For security reasons, `eval` is never run on CSS-set attribute values.
 This both simplifies implementation and blocks certain security vectors.
-- `text: value`: Like `content`, but sets the text and alt text together.
-It reflects in the accessibility tree, but not in the DOM proper, to avoid mucking with `:has(...)` selectors unpredictably.
-Invalid in pseudo-elements other than instances.

 Use custom properties and property registrations to continuously animate attributes.